Marlon Brando (1924-2004)

 Biography

 Marlon Brando was born on April 3, 1924, in Omaha, Nebraska.
 He had two older sisters, Jocelyn and Frannie.
-His childhood was a lonely one with his father, also called Marlon, frequently absent, and his mother, Dodie, an unconventional and artistically inclined woman, was often broken down drunk.
-However, she was an actress, well known in local theatrical circles.
-She was a director of the Omaha Community Playhouse where she helped a young Henry Fonda at the start of his acting career and it was she who fueled young Marlon's interest in acting as a career.At school Brando was constantly in trouble for bad behaviour and he was eventually expelled.
-He failed to get in the army because of a damaged knee, and in 1943, at the age of 19, he moved to New York to join his sisters, partly to strike out on his own and partly in an attempt to prove wrong his father's low expectations for his future.
+His childhood was a lonely one with his salesman father, also called Marlon, frequently absent, and his mother, Dodie, an unconventional and artistically inclined woman, with a serious drinking problem.However, she was an actress, well known in local theatrical circles.
+She was a director of the Omaha Community Playhouse where she helped a young Henry Fonda at the start of his acting career and it was she who fueled her son's interest in acting as a career.
+The young Marlon, known in the family as Bud, often acted out scenes for her to help draw her out of a drunken stupor.
+Sometimes he had to collect her, drunk, from the town jail to bring her home.

 In New York Brando studied firstly at the American Theatre Wing Professional School, then at the Dramatic Workshop of The New School and finally at Lee Strasberg's Actors' Studio.
-It was at the New School's Dramatic Workshop that he met and studied with Stella Adler and learned the techniques of the Constantin Stanislavski System, the system which became known throughout the world as Method acting, rejecting traditional acting techniques in favor of a deep emotional expressiveness with the emphasis on the character's inner motivation.
+It was at the New School's Dramatic Workshop that he met and studied with Stella Adler and learned the techniques of the Constantin Stanislavski System, the system which became known throughout the world as Method acting, rejecting traditional acting techniques in favor of a deep emotional expressiveness with the emphasis on the character's inner motivation.Early Acting Career 1944

-After some summer stock roles Brando made it to Broadway in 1944 in the bittersweet drama 'I Remember Mama' in 1944.
-Critics voted him "Broadway's Most Promising Actor" for his role as an anguished veteran in Truckline Café, although the play was a commercial failure.
-In 1946 he appeared on Broadway as the young hero in the political drama 'A Flag is Born', and in the same busy year he co-starred with Katharine Cornell in 'Candida' and then briefly toured with Tallulah Bankhead in 'The Eagle Has Two Heads'.
+After some summer stock roles Brando made it to Broadway in 1944 in the bittersweet drama 'I Remember Mama'.
+Critics voted him "Broadway's Most Promising Actor" for his role as an anguished veteran in 'Truckline Café', although the play was a commercial failure.
+'Truckline Café' was the first collaboration between Brando and Elia Kazan who would later direct him to great effect on stage and on screen.
+In 1946 Brando appeared on Broadway as the young hero in the political drama 'A Flag is Born', and in the same busy year he co-starred with Katharine Cornell in 'Candida' and then toured for a short time with Tallulah Bankhead in the pre-Broadway run of 'The Eagle Has Two Heads'.'A Streetcar Named Desire' Broadway 1947

-He achieved stardom, and some would say, acting immortality, in 1947, when he portrayed the brutish Stanley Kowalski in Tennessee Williams's play 'A Streetcar Named Desire', directed by Elia Kazan.
-The outstanding success of the play and his role in it established him amongst America's acting elite and made his Hollywood debut inevitable.
-His first movie role was in 1950, portraying a paraplegic World War II veteran in Fred Zinnemann's 'The Men' for producer Stanley Kramer.
+He achieved stardom, and some would say, acting immortality, in 1947, when he portrayed the boorish Stanley Kowalski in Tennessee Williams's play 'A Streetcar Named Desire', directed by Elia Kazan.
+The outstanding success of the play and his role in it established him amongst America's acting elite and made his Hollywood debut inevitable.He made his television debut on an episode of "Actor's Studio" in 1949, after which his first movie role came in 1950, portraying a paraplegic World War II veteran in Fred Zinnemann's 'The Men' for producer Stanley Kramer.
 He then reprised his role as Kowalski in the movie version of 'A Streetcar Named Desire' and in so doing instilled a consciousness of 'The Method' into the world of acting.
+In the movie, Vivien Leigh replaced Jessica Tandy in the Blanche Dubois role, a change which Brando like as she gained more audience sympathy than Tandy had done in the role.

-He received the first of his eight Academy Award nominations for 'Streetcar', and he then appeared in a string of performances which also received nominations - 'Viva Zapata!' in 1952, Joseph L Mankiewicz's 'Julius Caesar' as Mark Antony the following year, and Kazan's 'On the Waterfront' in 1954 as longshoreman Terry Malloy, the washed-up boxer who "coulda been a contender," for which he won his first Oscar for Best Actor.
-For three years in succession, from 1951 to 1953 Brando won the BAFTA Award for Best Actor in a Leading Role, a true reflection of the immense impact he had made, and he was already firmly established as the most exciting acting talent in the world.
+'On the Waterfront' a crime drama about violence and corruption on New York's waterfront, was Brando's next movie landmark achievement after 'Streetcar'.
+He was again directed by Elia Kazan and his Oscar-winning performance as longshoreman Terry Malloy, the washed-up boxer who "coulda been a contender," is universally praised as a magnificent example of the acting art.For three years in succession, from 1951 to 1953 Brando won the BAFTA Award for Best Actor in a Leading Role, a true reflection of the immense impact he had made, and he was already firmly established as the most exciting acting talent in the world.
 He had also given an iconic performance as the rebel Johnny in 'The Wild One' in 1953, ("What are you rebelling against?"
 Johnny is asked.
 "What have ya got?" is his reply).
 This movie became a cult classic, and helped create the street rebel image that was so widely copied by other stars of the Fifties, particularly James Dean and Elvis Presley.

 In 1961 Brando tried his hand at directing with 'One Eyed Jacks' which was being produced by his own company, Pennebaker Productions which he had formed in 1959, but it went way over-budget.
 The film bombed at the box-office and Brando went back to acting though he would always believe that all actors are essentially their own directors during the shooting of a picture.
-His next role was in 1962 in the remake of 'Mutiny on the Bounty'.
-His foppish interpretation of Fletcher Christian received poor reviews but the film was one of the top-earning movies of the year and received a Best Picture Oscar nomination.
-It also marked a turning point in Brando's career.
-His darker, self-destructive side was becoming more prominent.

-He began to put on considerable ammounts of weight and his reputation for being volatile and difficult resurfaced.
+He began to put on a considerable amount of weight and his reputation for being volatile and difficult resurfaced.
 During the remainder of the 1960's he appeared in the unsuccessful 'The Chase' in 1966, 'Reflections in a Golden Eye' the following year, portraying a gay army officer and 'Burn!' in 1969, his personal favorite but which was a commercial failure.
 By the end of the decade his career had gone into reverse.
 He was pilloried by movie critics for supposedly not living up to his gifts.
 His political activism, which he maintained throughout his life, ranging from the early 1960s with his championing of Native Americans' rights, and including an appearance at a Black Panther rally in 1968, did not win him many admirers.
-He became box office poison and from 1969 did not make a film for 3 years.
+He became box office poison and from 1969 did not make a film for 3 years.'The Godfather' 1971

-His return from movie exile came in 1971 with his electrifying portrayal of Vito Corleone in 'the Godfather' considered to be one of the best films of all time, for which he won the Academy Award for Best Actor.
-In typical Brando fashion, he refused the award and boycotted the award ceremony, sending American Indian Rights activist Sacheen Littlefeather, who appeared in full Apache dress, to state his reasons, which were based his dislike of how American Indians were being stereotyped on screen.
+His return from movie exile came in 1971 with his inventive and electrifying portrayal of Vito Corleone in 'The Godfather' considered to be one of the best films of all time, for which he won the Academy Award for Best Actor.
+In typical Brando fashion, he refused the award and boycotted the award ceremony, sending an actress purporting to be Native American activist Sacheen Littlefeather, who appeared in full Apache dress, to state his reasons, which were based his dislike of how American Indians were being stereotyped on screen.The following year Brando was once again nominated for the Best Actor Award, for the seventh time, for his performance in the controversial and highly erotic 'Last Tango in Paris' co-starring Maria Schneider.

-Brando's career thereafter was uneven.
+Brando's career thereafter remained uneven.
 He showed that he was still able to hit the acting heights as in his performance as Colonel Kurtz in 'Apocalypse Now' in 1979 and he was nominated for an Academy Award for Best Supporting Actor for 'A Dry White Season' in 1989 but for the most part he seemed content to pick up enormous amounts of money for relatively small roles, as in 'Superman' in 1978 when he was paid $3.7 million for just two weeks of work and the disappointing remake of 'The Island of Dr. Moreau' in 1996.
 His weight and girth expanded uncontrollably and Brando didn't seem to care that it limited the parts he could play.
-The main theme running through his last years is waste.
+The main theme running through his last years was waste.

-Brando's last movie was as an aging jewel thief in the uninspiring thriller 'The Score' in 2001, opposite Robert DeNiro and Edward Norton.
+Brando's last movie was as an ageing jewel thief in the uninspiring thriller 'The Score' in 2001, opposite Robert De Niro and Edward Norton.

 Personal Life

 Brando had a chaotic, restless and seemingly unhappy, private life.
-He was married three times and had nine children and three adopted childrenfrom various relationships.Brando married his first wife, actress Anna Kashfi in 1957.
+He was married three times and had nine children and three adopted children from various relationships.Brando married his first wife, actress Anna Kashfi in 1957.
 They had a son, Christian Brando, on May 11, 1958 and they divorced in 1959.

 In 1960, Brando married his second wife, Movita Castaneda, a Mexican actress seven years his senior; they separated in 1962 and the marriage was annulled in 1968.
 They had 2 children, Miko Castaneda Brando in 1961 and Rebecca Brando Kotlizky in 1966.